Rev Pauline Stewart

 “I love and have a passion for teaching pre-schoolers.
 I will, with our team, provide a stimulating and fun environment.
 I value each child’s strengths, interests and abilities and will extend their learning”

-Megan has been working at Small Miracles since September 2016 and has been working in Early Childhood services for 7 years.
+Megan has been working at Small Miracles since September 2016 and in Early Childhood services for 7 years.
 She has two teenage children, Tom and Grace.